Phuket Right Now

 Inappropriate temple attire

-Fix: Carry a sarong or wear clothing that covers your shoulders and knees when visiting temples.
+Fix: Carry a sarong or wear clothing that covers shoulders and knees.
+Remove hats and shoes where signs tell you to.

 -